Thomas-Walker-Lynch/project-enviroment/README.md

 We know it is the active project because it has the same name as the ensemble prefix.
 Whereas `ws4_master/uWebSockets` is someone else's github project.
 There are other people working that, but it is not us, and it is being developed in a different environment.
-Rather we are just making use of the results of that project.
+Rather we are just making use of the work product of that project.

 Also inside of `ws4_master` we have a directory called `env`.
 Frankly, I don't like the name.
-I have toyed with calling it `share`, but this is the name that python expects.
+I have toyed with calling it `share`, but `env` is the name that Python and others expect.
 Perhaps make it a symbol link?
 This directory is used to hold project specific resources and tools.
 Note that the contents of `env` are *not* pushed to the repo.
-Normally `env` holds the results of tool builds.
+This means that custom edits you make to scripts will not be backed up to the repo.
+I also do not like `env` because it is not pushed to the repo, but it might be *pulled* from it.
+`.gitignore` does not affect pulls.
+This is a security hazard.

 ## Repo and Directory Naming